hananona20009-alt/STM32-Bootloader/README.md

 4.Open Target --> Settings

-5.Make Sure That You Set Your Frequency *4.0* MHz
+5.Make Sure That You Set Your Frequency to *4.0* MHz

 ![checking](https://github.com/hananona20009-alt/STM32-Bootloader/blob/a02f552d2c006a4d1e0e2a5e5230c3c6a10b79bd/Guide-images/checking.png)